abhijithvijayan/OpenAir/server/README.md

 psql -d db_name

-CREATE EXTENSION postgis;
+> CREATE EXTENSION IF NOT EXISTS "postgis";
-CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+> CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```

 ### Install dependencies